Gersh01/ContactManager/README.md

 # Overview
 Written in html, css, javascript, and php.
 Webapp that requires a user to register or login.
 Once logged in, user is able to add, search, update, and delete contacts from the database.
 Search capabilities include populating screen with substring matches.
+To introduce us into the different engineering stacks of software engineering.